-Once the stage is calibrated, Volocity provides a choice of views: the XY Stage view and the live Video Preview (described on page 167).
+Once the stage is calibrated, Volocity provides a choice of views: the XY Stage view and the live Video Preview.
 In the XY Stage view the green area represents the full working area of the stage.
 The gray crosshairs represent your current position on the stage.